-The establishment of the Blue and Gold Alumni Scholarship Foundation was inspired by an initiative from Elkin High School alumni to perpetuate the legacy of Elkin High School by offering a scholarship that provides financial post-secondary educational support for select students.
-The vision of the Blue and Gold Alumni Scholarship is to empower capable, financially needy students, who might not otherwise have the opportunity to attend college, to pursue their career and personal goals through technical and vocational education.
+The mission of the Blue and Gold Alumni Scholarship is to empower capable, economically-disadvantaged students, who might not otherwise have the opportunity to attend college, to pursue their career and personal goals through technical and vocational education.
 Since most of the scholarships available at Elkin High School are for four-year bachelors programs, and few scholarships target vocational and technical students who aspire to a two-year Associates degree, the initial focus of the scholarship is to fill that void in scholarship offerings.
-Hence, the emphasis will be on students desiring certification in a field such as Advanced Manufacturing, Agricultural Science, Art & Design, Beauty & Wellness, Building & Construction, Business & Finance, Childhood Education, Computer & Information Technology, Health Care and Nursing, Law & Public Safety, Electronics, Electrical Contracting, Transportation and Logistics, or other vocational field.
+Hence, the emphasis will be on students desiring certification in a field such as CNC Machining/Mechatronics, Construction, Plumbing, Welding, Electrical Work, Electronics, HVAC, CDL Truck Driving, Nursing/CNA, Medical Technology, Computer Science and IT/Networking.
+We will also consider supporting vocational fields such as Agricultural Science, Art & Design, Beauty & Wellness, Business & Finance, Childhood Education, Law & Public Safety.
 After funding a student for two years in a vocational program, the scholarship will offer funding for that student to pursue a four-year bachelor’s degree in his/her field at a public institution.

 The three track Plan